AverchenkoAA/FinalProject/README.md

 # FinalProject
-This API can help you to remember how many you have computers, there specifications and who is there owners(or users).
+This API can help you to remember how many computers you have , there specifications and who is there owners(or users).
 You can find, add, change and delete computers via console-client.
 If you login under user with "admin"(Administrator) rights you also can find, add, change and delete users, who can login to web-server.

 To start you should have launched mongo data base server on localhost:27017.